Football capsules: Cumby, Fannindel, Campbell, Greenville Christian

 LOCATION: Frazier-Lawrence Field, Cumby.

-KEY PLAYERS: Tom Bean: RB-LG Collin Cherry, TE-LB Bobby Rogers, QB-LB Branson Ashlock.
+KEY PLAYERS: Union Grove: QB Jace Roberts, WR-DB Judson George, DL Jacob Humphreys.
 Cumby: QB Chett Vaughn, RB Dakari Johnson, WR Bryalon Boggs, WR Jace Evans.

-NOTES: Tom Dracos is back for his second stint as head coach of the Trojans.
-Tom Bean is ineligble to enter the playoffs due to alleged recruiting violation.
-The Tomcats went 2-8 last season.
-Cumby was 2-8 last season.
-Vaughn threw for 1,110 yards and 12 TDs last season and rushed for 538 yards and seven TDs.
+NOTES: Union Grove went 3-7 last season and 0-6 in District 10-2A play.
+Union Grove returns eighth starters on offense and nine on defense.
+Tom Dracos is back for his second stint as the head coach of the Trojans.
+He coached the Trojans to playoff trips in 2014, 2016, 2017, 2018 and 2019.
+Cumby went 2-8 last season.

 FANNINDEL FALCONS